LeadSeason/OPNsense-bgp-zabbix-template/README.md

 # OPNsense-bgp-zabbix-template

 ## Install
 1. Install and setup zabbix agent on OPNsense.
-OPNsense can be downloaded from System > Firmware > Plugins
+Zabbix agent for OPNsense can be downloaded from System > Firmware > Plugins
 2. add `/opt/bin/get-bgp-neigbors.sh` with the following commands.
 ```sh
 mkdir -p /opt/bin/